 2.3 Staggered Board; Term.
 The Board of Directors shall be divided into three classes designated Class I, Class II and Class III.
 The number of directors elected to each class shall be as nearly equal in number as possible.
 Directors shall be assigned to each class in accordance with a resolution or resolutions adopted by the Board of Directors.
 Each Class I director shall be elected to an initial term to expire at the 2005 annual meeting of stockholders, each Class II director shall be elected to an initial term to expire at the 2007 annual meeting of stockholders.
-Upon the expiration of the initial terms of office for each class of directors, the directors of each class shall be elected to an initial term to expire at the 2007 annual meeting of stockholders.
-Upon the expiration of the initial terms of office for each class of directors, the directors of each class shall be elected to a term of three years to serve until their successors are duly elected and qualified or until their earlier resignation, death or removal from office.
+Upon the expiration of the initial terms of office for each class of directors, the directors of each class shall be elected for a term of three years to serve until their successors are duly elected and qualified or until their resignation, death or removal from office.
 No decrease in the number of directors constituting the Board of Directors shall shorten the term of any incumbent director.